dkharazi/JavaScript-Omnifood/README.md

 ## Setup the Site

 1. Download the project.
-2. Run the index.html file by double-cliking it.
+2. Run the index.html file by double-clicking it.